deprecate/metal-components/README.md

-# AlloyUI
+# crystal-components

-AlloyUI is a collection of UI components built on top of Metal.js (JavaScript) and Bootstrap 3 (HTML/CSS).
+A collection of UI components built on top of Metal.js (JavaScript) and Bootstrap 3 (HTML/CSS).